 Yes.
 The pricing page lists a $0 forever plan with 15,000 characters per AI detection and no credit card needed.

-The fetched sources do not provide a Turnitin comparison or independent benchmark, so there is no verified basis to call it as good.
+ZeroGPT does not provide a Turnitin comparison or independent benchmark, so do not treat it as equivalent.

 Ask specific questions about this tool.